sandialabs/LoQS/docs/notebooks/noisesweeps.md

 all progress if the process is interrupted partway through.
-Passing `checkpoint=True` and `item_checkpoint_dir` to the constructor checkpoints each completed point's result into `item_checkpoint_dir` immediately, so no completed work is lost on a crash -- the human-readable `NoiseSweepResult` itself (and its `result.h5` export) is only written once, at the very end of a successful run.
+Passing `checkpoint=True` and `item_checkpoint_dir` to the constructor checkpoints each completed point's result into `item_checkpoint_dir` immediately, so no completed work is lost on a crash -- the human-readable `NoiseSweepResult` itself is only ever built once the sweep completes, and is not written to disk automatically (see 'Saving and reloading a `NoiseSweepResult`' above if you want to persist it yourself).
 To resume from a checkpoint, construct a new `NoiseSweepRunner` via `from_noise_sweep_runner` (or with the same config) with `resume=True`, pointing to the same `item_checkpoint_dir` -- already-completed points are recognized and skipped entirely, with at most one point's worth of shots repeated even if interrupted mid-point.